This post may contain affiliate links. Please read our privacy policy.

 Honestly, I don’t even know the why behind this step.
 All I know is it makes for an amazing moist texture in this cake, and that’s all I care about at the end of the day.

-If you’re using the crystallized ginger, go ahead and fold it in before pouring the batter into a 9-inch cake pan.
-You can use a square pan or bake it in a springform pan to cut the final cake into wedges.
+If you’re using the crystallized ginger, go ahead and fold it in before pouring the batter into a greased and floured 9-inch cake pan.
+You can use a square pan or round pan, or bake it in a springform pan to cut the final cake into wedges.

 If you’re feeling extra fancy, try making some sugared cranberries for a festive and delicious garnish.